Podcasts – Research, Narration & Production

 In 1920, William McMullan, an apprentice chemist, and his brother JG McMullan registered a new business in Dublin that sold and distributed lubricating oil and paraffin.
 McMullan Brothers fortune was greatly boosted in 1921 when they became the sole distributor of a popular petrol called Mex Motor Spirit across the thirty-two counties on the eve of the partition of Ireland.

 Known today as The Maxol Group, the family-owned business is now one of the biggest energy providers in Ireland, and a global leader in terms of food innovation and convenience retail on the forecourts.
+Their ongoing success was exemplified when Maxol Ballycoolin in Dublin won the coveted NACS European Convenience Retailer of the Year Award in June 2022.

 In this podcast series, commissioned by the company, Turtle charts a story of ingenuity, adversity and fortitude from the McMullan’s arrival into Ireland in the 17th century through the drama of global wars, oil crises, political conflict and economic hardship to the present-day challenged to climate change, Covid 19 and technological advance.